Educational software: Assessment software

+With the impact of environmental damage and the need for institutions to become "paperless", more educational institutions are seeking alternative ways of assessment and testing, which has always traditionally been known to use up vasts amount of paper.
+Assessment software refers to software with a primary purpose of assessing and testing students in a virtual environment.

+More recently, numerous Large Language Model-based tools have also emerged to support educators by automating assessment and feedback processes.These tools are designed to help educators save time by providing structured feedback and grading suggestions for students’ text-based work.
+However, a study of a german equivalent of these tools, the ChatGPT-based "AI Grading Assistant" from the company Fobizz has found significant shortcomings with this LLM-based implementation.
+It reveals that the tool’s feedback and grading suggestions are often inconsistent, even with repeated submissions of the same text, suffering from randomness in grading and a lack of transparency in scoring mechanisms.
+Additionally, the tool fails to reliably detect nonsensical inputs, allowing flawed or AI-generated submissions to achieve high scores.
+Crucially, the authors note that many of these issues may be inherently tied to fundamental properties of LLMs, suggesting these deficiencies may translate to LLM-based grading tools more generally.
+Based on these findings, the authors emphasize the risks of over-reliance on AI as a “techno-fix” for systemic educational problems.

 Reference software

 Many publishers of print dictionaries and encyclopedias have been involved in the production of educational reference software since the mid-1990s.
 They were joined in the reference software market by both startup companies and established software publishers, most notably Microsoft.

 The first commercial reference software products were reformulations of existing content into CD-ROM editions, often supplemented with new multimedia content, including compressed video and sound.
 More recent products made use of internet technologies, to supplement CD-ROM products, then, more recently, to replace them entirely.

 Wikipedia and its offspins (such as Wiktionary) marked a new departure in educational reference software.
 Previously, encyclopedias and dictionaries had compiled their contents on the basis of invited and closed teams of specialists.
 The Wiki concept has allowed for the development of collaborative reference works through open cooperation incorporating experts and non-experts.

-Custom platforms

-Some manufacturers regarded normal personal computers as an inappropriate platform for learning software for younger children and produced custom child-friendly pieces of hardware instead.
-The hardware and software is generally combined into a single product, such as a child laptop-lookalike.
-The laptop keyboard for younger children follows an alphabetic order and the qwerty order for the older ones.
-The most well-known example are Leapfrog products.
-These include imaginatively designed hand-held consoles with a variety of pluggable educational game cartridges and book-like electronic devices into which a variety of electronic books can be loaded.
-These products are more portable than laptop computers, but have a much more limited range of purposes, concentrating on literacy.

-While mainstream operating systems are designed for general usages, and are more or less customized for education only by the application sets added to them, a variety of software manufacturers, especially Linux distributions, have sought to provide integrated platforms for specifically education.